 When you open a sequence file, PIL automatically loads the first frame in the sequence.
 You can use the seek and tell methods to move between different frames:

-from PIL import Image im = Image.open("animation.gif") im.seek(1) # skip to the second frame try: while 1: im.seek(im.tell()+1) # do something to im except EOFError: pass # end of sequence
+from PIL import Image with Image.open("animation.gif") as im: im.seek(1) # skip to the second frame try: while 1: im.seek(im.tell()+1) # do something to im except EOFError: pass # end of sequence

 As seen in this example, you’ll get an

 The following class lets you use the for-statement to loop over the sequence:

 Using the ImageSequence Iterator class¶

 from PIL import ImageSequence for frame in ImageSequence.Iterator(im): # ...do something to frame...

 The Python Imaging Library includes functions to print images, text and graphics on PostScript printers.
 Here’s a simple example:

 from PIL import Image from PIL import PSDraw with Image.open("hopper.ppm") as im: title = "hopper" box = (1*72, 2*72, 7*72, 10*72) # in points ps = PSDraw.PSDraw() # default is sys.stdout ps.begin_document(title) # draw the image (75 dpi) ps.image(box, im, 75) ps.rectangle(box) # draw title ps.setfont("HelveticaNarrow-Bold", 36) ps.text((3*72, 4*72), title) ps.end_document()

 As described earlier, the